BRC-104 Protocol

 3.5 Yield Farming

-In BRC-104 protocol, Yield Farming refers to the process of receiving BRC-100 assets rewards by staking BRC-100, BRC-20 or BTC assets.
+In BRC-104 protocol, Yield Farming refers to the process of receiving BRC-100 assets rewards by staking BRC-100, BRC-20, Runes or BTC assets.
 Yield Farming is the basic concept of blockchain decentralized finance and aims to increase liquidity for assets.
-In the Yield Farming of this protocol, users manage BTC and BRC-20 assets by themselves, and BRC-100 assets are managed by the Farming Pool.
+In the Yield Farming of this protocol, users manage BTC, BRC-20 assets or Runes assets by themselves, and the BRC-100 assets are managed by the Farming Pool.
 The trusted third party is not needed to manage user assets, and the Farming Pool is completely decentralized and censorship-resistant.
 Only if the state canStart is true and the current block height has reached the attribute startBlock, the user can perform operations in the Farming Pool.

 Different assets have different staking methods in the Farming Pool.
-For BTC and BRC-20 assets, this protocol adopts a self-custody staking method.
-The user only needs to inscribe an Angel Inscription with the BTC UTXO id or BRC-20 transfer inscription id to be staked, and transfer the inscription to the deployer of the Farming Pool.
+For BTC, BRC-20 assets and Runes assets, this protocol adopts a self-custody staking method.
+The user only needs to inscribe an Angel Inscription with the BTC/Runes UTXO ID or BRC-20 transfer Inscription ID to be staked, and transfer the inscription to the deployer of the Farming Pool.
 Users do not need to transfer the staked assets to the Farming Pool for custody.
 Moreover, users do not need to explicitly unstake the staked assets.
 The Rebase mechanism in the BRC-104 protocol helps users automatically unstake assets.

 For BRC-100 assets, users need to inscribe the assets with burn3 inscription, transfer the inscription to the deployer of the Farming Pool, to stake the assets to the Farming Pool.
 When unstaking, users need to inscribe the Angel Inscription with the assets amount to be unstaked, and transfer the Angel Inscription to the deployer of the Farming Pool to complete the unstaking.
 The control of assets is still by the staked user.
 Only the staked user can unstake the staked assets from the Farming Pool, and no other users or applications can transfer the user's staked assets.